-This article will look at where the top Australian players are ranked on the ATP and WTA Tours in May 2023.
+This article will look at where the top Australian players are ranked on the ATP and WTA Tours in 2025.

-Australian Tennis Players (Male)
+Australian Tennis Players on the ATP Tour

 Top Ranked Male Players from Australia